“Inca cachi”, the “Incas Salt”, Salt ponds of Maras, Peru

 Located in the south Peru, the Nevado Chachani volcano is the highest volcano in the Arequipa (6 075 meters of altitude).
 This volcano is a part of the central volcanic range of the Andes Cordillera.
 It is rare to have its top snowy.
 Since 2008, because of global warming, its last glacier has totally melted.

-Today it is particularly hot, the air is dry, it has not rained for few months, this is why you are going through the desert.
-The goal to reach is the mountain located on the other side.
-There lives Kon, the God servant who transmits the messages coming from the Earth until Heaven.
-In exchange of the offering you give him, he might transmit your message.
-This message will supplicate the Gods of Heaven to rain once more on the villages’ farming.
+Today it is particularly hot.
+The air is dry and it hasn’t rained for months, yet you are crossing the vast desert.
+Your goal is the mountain on the far side.
+There lives Kon, the servant god who carries messages from the Earth to the Heavens.
+In exchange for the offering you bring, he might deliver your plea: a desperate request for the celestial gods to bring rain once more to your village’s crops.